nilsontcarroll/just-the-docs-site/index.md

 <head><style>body {background-color: #FDFBF7;}</style></head>
 This is my just the docs test site = D

-I want to figure out how to ~~add pages, add images, add tables,~~ change styles, and create a template for easy editing.
+This page can be looked at for info on how to edit a just the docs site.

 Things I've learned: